The Ultimate Socialnomics Guide to Topple Your Competition in 2016

 It is very important that you consider these things prior to blogging (or prior to a change in your blogging strategy).
 It is helpful if you list this out and collaborate with your partners.
 You could even poll your audience if you are more on the side of “personable.”
 That way, when you move forward, your blogging is consistent.
 Another thing to add to your list is frequency.

-Even if you are a business, sometimes a “personal touch” appeals to your audience even more than the professional voice.
+Even if you are a business, sometimes a “personal touch” appeals to your audience even more than a professional voice.
 Consider all angles and find what works for your business!

 OK, OK.
 This can seem like the more I write about blogging, the more complicated it starts to sound.
 Remember, I called this a strategy group?
 This is an area that is not self-contained within this section but allows for growth within itself, as an area of strategy (we still have two more to cover!).
 So, let me leave this section with a list of helpful resources for you to bookmark and work through as you start (or improve) your blog and blogging: